 The shoulder is a joint that requires protection.
 Studies show that there is an association between where the shoulder blade sits and pain or dysfunction in the shoulder.
 What is the best way to avoid shoulder pain?
 Shoulder stabilisation exercises.

-o exercise these muscles, please watch the following exercise
+o exercise these muscles, please watch the following exercise video:

 Make sure you’re in a safe environment while exercising in isolation